Osyrus/MCP2515/README.md

 # MCP2515
-An Arduino library for the MCP2515 CAN Controller
+An unfinished Arduino library for the MCP2515 CAN Controller

+I'll get around to it eventually.

 See Datasheet here: http://ww1.microchip.com/downloads/en/DeviceDoc/21801G.pdf